 A very common need in correlation with hair loss is IRON & FERRITIN.
 Ferritin is the stored version of iron, so you need to get both tested and need to have ample amounts of both.
 Your iron could show up as perfectly normal in your labs, but if ferritin wasn’t tested, you didn’t get the full picture.
 You must have iron reserves for healthy hair.

 Here are the labs I suggest you get (and ALWAYS get a copy for yourself to read)*:

 *Disclaimer: These optimal ranges are from my notes from various resources such as SaraGottfriedMD.com, Hypothyroidmom.com, and Izabella Wentz’s Root Cause book, and of course in working with my own doctor.
 You will mainly see the conventional ranges on your lab work and it may differ, read up to confirm with your own research and medical support system.
 Also always combine your symptoms and how you feel with what you see on the piece of paper – blood work is a snapshot in time, but chronic symptoms are not to be ignored.
-This should not be used as medical advice but a resource in your toolkit to take control of your health.
+This should not be used as medical advice but as a resource in your toolkit to take control of your health.

 Cortisol, Testosterone, and DHEA are testing hormones, if they’re out of balance, you know this could be issues with PCOS or general blood sugar dis-regulation which we covered in #2… your steps are to keep focusing on your blood sugar, stress, and sleep first and foremost.